 Consider spreading the ashes over your garden before tossing them: Ashes (rather than creosote) are an excellent supply of calcium, potassium, and other minerals for plants that prefer low-acidity, high-pH soil.
 In addition, if you have slugs, snails, or other soft-bodied pests, scatter ashes around plant bases as a deterrent.
 Keep ashes in a dry, airtight container so you can replenish them after rain, which washes away the ash salt that repels intruders.

-- Once a week, sweep and shovel around your wood-burning fireplace.
+Once a week, step and shovel around your wood-burning fireplace.
 Leave approximately one inch of ash behind.
 It insulates the embers, allowing them to burn hotter.

-- Once a week, dust and clean the glass of gas and electric fireplaces.
+Once a week, dirt and clean the glass of gas-electric fireplaces.

-- Consider utilising a chimney cleaner, chimney soot remover, or fireplace cleaning log on a regular basis in a wood-burning fireplace.
-It might help to minimise the development of tar and creosote in your chimney walls.
+Consider utilizing a chimney cleaner, chimney soot remover, or fireplace cleaning log on a regular basis in a wood-burning fireplace.
+It might help to minimize the development of tar and creosote in your chimney walls.

-- In high humidity months, creosote may emit an odour.
-Consider using a chimney deodorant or filling a container with cat litter and baking soda and placing it in the fireplace.
+In high humidity months, creosote may emit an odor.
+Consider needing a chimney deodorant or filling a container with cat litter and baking soda and placing it in the fireplace.

-- To keep smouldering embers from burning the hearth or flooring, use a metal fireplace screen.
+To keep smoldering embers from burning the hearth or flooring, use a metal fireplace screen.

-- Always keep an eye on a fire.
+Always keep an eye on a fare.
 Maintain the safety of your children and pets.